2025 British Seniors Open

-The 2025 British Seniors Open (officially the 2025 JenningsBet British Seniors Open) is an upcoming snooker tournament that will take place from 26 to 28 December 2025 at the Vaillant Live in Derby, England.
-Organised by World Seniors Snooker, the event will be broadcast in the United Kingdom by Channel 5.
+The 2025 British Seniors Open (officially the 2025 JenningsBet British Seniors Open) was a snooker tournament that took place from 26 to 28 December 2025 at the Vaillant Live in Derby, England.
+Organised by World Seniors Snooker, the event was broadcast in the United Kingdom by Channel 5.

+Joe Perry won the event, defeating Jimmy White 75 in the final.
+The tournament produced 3 centuries, the highest being a 131 by Perry in the semi-finals.